Love your brilliantly bespoked Brompton but fancy customising it a little further?

 Unless you have a super-pared-back ‘E’ model, your Brompton will have been fitted with an emergency mini-pump.
 This pump is light, attaches into the frame and is pre-set up for the Schraeder valves used on Brompton inner tubes.
 However, there are some other options worthy of further investigation.
 If you want something to complement your existing Brompton pump, a CO2 inflator may be the thing for you.
 Brompton tyres have a very high recommended psi (90-100psi) and a CO2 inflator with pressure gauge (like this one made by PDW) is a nifty option for achieving this without breaking a sweat.

 Aside from the in-buily dynamo light option Brompton offer, there are other lights on the market that offer greater versatility in terms of the light modes, brightness and portability.
-We use a couple of the Lezyne Zecto lights on our Bromptons, which are ace.
+We like the Trace and Tracer Light Set from Exposure, which is ace.
 Top tip!
 Put the light on the right hand side of your stem and you'll be able to fold the bike and leave the light on!